 Most of our summer weather at Aspen Grove is dry and pleasant.
 The days are usually warm, while the evenings are typically cool.
 Due to our high elevation, you may sunburn easily.
 It is easy to get a sunburn before you realize it.
 Please remember to bring sunscreen.
 If you forget, sunscreen is sold in the Aspen Grove store.
 Evenings are cool, often requiring a sweater or sweatshirt.
 We have virtually no mosquitoes at Aspen Grove, but we do have occasional thunder storms and rainy days.
 Some summers are even visited by midseason snowstorms, though this is not common.
 Umbrellas and ponchos come in handy at times.
 You can check the specific forecast for your stay here.

 Clothing and Equipment

 Preparation is key in camping, and the proper equipment and clothing will make your stay at Aspen Grove pleasant.
 Please use Church standards as a guideline in swimwear and casual wear.
 Our atmosphere of informality lends itself perfectly to T-shirts and jeans.
 Evenings in the mountains get chilly, so please bring a sweater or light jacket.
 A raincoat or poncho is also appropriate.
 Remember to bring clothing and/or footwear for specialized activities (e.g., swimsuit, hiking boots, tennis shoes, and aqua socks).

-- church clothes (if your Mini Camp includes a Sunday)
+- church clothes for Sunday worship (if your Mini Camp includes a Sunday)